SciCheck Digest

 “We can’t prevent hurricanes making landfall, but we can prevent people from getting seriously sick and dying from COVID-19,” he said.
 “Get vaccinated and make a plan.”

 At the time, the U.S. was experiencing a surge in COVID-19 cases, hospitalizations and deaths from the highly transmissible delta variant, including in the hurricane-prone states Biden mentioned.
-The day before his remarks, Texas Gov. Greg Abbott released mitigation plan to deal with the rise in cases and hospitalizations in the state, which included asking hospitals to voluntarily postpone elective medical procedures.
+The day before his remarks, Texas Gov. Greg Abbott released a mitigation plan to deal with the rise in cases and hospitalizations in the state, which included asking hospitals to voluntarily postpone elective medical procedures.

 Although the new posts mock Biden by implying his comments were foolish, the president’s earlier advice is sound — and is still relevant.